chandola/mladvanced-ub/source/syllabus.rst

    Against the ML honor code to:

-   1. Collaborate on Gradiance quizzes
-   2. Collaborate or cheat during exams
-   3. Submit someone else’s work, including from the internet, as one’s own for any submission
+   1. Submit someone else’s work, including from the internet, as one’s own for any submission
-   4. Misuse Piazza forum
+   2. Misuse Piazza forum

    You are allowed to:

    1. Have discussions about homeworks.
 Every student should submit own homework with names of students in the discussion group explicitly mentioned.
-   2. Collaborate in groups of 3 for programming assignments.
+   2. Collaborate in a group of 3 for the final project.
 One submission is required for each group.

 .. warning::
    * Violation of ML honor code and departmental policy will result in an automatic F for the concerned submission